katur/gunsiano/README.md

 See dependencies in `requirements.txt`.
 Some notes about those that are not obvious:
-* `wsgiref` is part of the Python standard library, but appears in pip by accident (this bug fixed in Python3.3)
+* `wsgiref` is part of the Python standard library, but appears in pip by accident/default (this bug fixed in Python3.3)
+* `Django` and `MySQL-Python`: straightforward
 * `South` is for database migrations.
 Migrations will be built into Django 1.7.
-* `mdx-smartypants` is a Python-Markdown extension for nicer curly quotes and proper em/en dashes.
-In addition to `Markdown`, it requires `namedentities` and `guess-language`
+* `mdx-smartypants` is a Python Markdown extension for nicer curly quotes and proper em/en dashes.
+It requires `Markdown`, `namedentities` and `guess-language-spirit`
 * `python-slugify` is used to convert text to be url-safe (removing whitespace, certain symbols, etc.).
 Used to turn protocol titles into urls.
-* `Unidecode`
+Requires `Unidecode`

 Public interface includes basic information about the lab and its research.
 The pages are: